MONICA-Project/HLDFAD_SourceCode/README.md

 HLDFAD is a Docker-composed solution relying on Django Python framework.
 Docker containers that compose the HLDFAD solution are the following:

-    - worker: Django-Celery main docker, that includes task generation and management (this docker hub image)
+    - worker: Django-Celery main docker, that includes task generation and management (High Level Data Fusion core)
     - rabbit: Exchange and Queue for Django task system management
     - redis: Cache for temporarily storage of incoming observation input before elaboration (second most important container after celery)